uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] there should be a way to display the contents of the *-problem file (perhaps on hover over the red exclamation mark)
 - [ ] hide the Process button if a directory with the right barcode doesn't exist in `dibs/unprocessed/scans` (maybe gray it out)
 - [ ] delete button, please, please, please
 - [ ] grey out "Process" button if the directory named after the barcode doesn't exist in `dibs_dropoff`
+- [ ] :pray: don't refresh the page when you click a checkbox
+- [ ] :pray: replicate "add new item" and "manage item list" at the top of the item listing page
+- [ ] :pray: :hourglass: search items by any of the fields in the listing
+- [ ] :pray: :hourglass: add volume information for multi-volume items to the listing
+- [ ] :hourglass: optimize add-then-process workflow, maybe with an alert that says the title of the item you just added, plus a Process button for it
+- [ ] :hourglass: sort items in descending order of how recently they were added by default in the item listing
+- [ ] :hourglass: have DIBS auto-detect what files are in `dibs_dropoff` on the server
+- [ ] fix barcode sort, which is currently broken
+- [ ] if there is a field missing, have the error message say that rather than "Problem with XXX barcode in FOLIO"
+- [ ] determine what is going on with the stats
+- [ ] :hourglass: investigate more efficient workflow for loading new items in
+- [ ] enable OCR via IIIF

 ### `dibsiiif` PRs